stimulsoft/Samples-WPF-Platform-NET-Framework-4.7.2-Reporting-Tool/README.md

-# WPF C# samples
+# WPF samples for Stimulsoft Reports.Wpf

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.WPF using C#.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Wpf reporting tool in the Windows Presentation Foundation applications, using C# code and WPF components.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: